VegOut

 5) Living by other people's timelines

-Society has this neat little timeline mapped out for us.
+Society has this neat little timeline mapped out for everyone.
 Graduate by 22.
 Career established by 30.
 Marriage, house, kids, all on schedule.

 People who genuinely enjoy life have opted out of this comparison game.
 They're getting married at 45 or starting their dream career at 60.
 They're taking gap years in their thirties or having kids in their twenties despite everyone saying they should wait.